 General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.
-For the past 9 months ended on Sept 30th, 2019, GM sold a total of 2.3 million vehicles in China alone.
-Compare that figure to other markets in the world, China represents GM largest market.

 Revenue Streams from China